galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 GraphQL is not a software you can download, it is just a [specification](https://spec.graphql.org/).
 Following that specification a lot of great libraries arose adding support for most part of the [languages and platforms](https://graphql.org/code/).
 In the JavaScript world [Relay](https://relay.dev/) and [Apollo](https://www.apollographql.com/) are the most popular.

 Theory is cool but, let's code!
-Let's build our heroes mission's application.
+Let's build our application from scratch.

 For that to work we will need to build: